 - Loss of society and companionship

-It is important to note that individuals who were previously granted health and disability benefits (i.e., VA benefits) for health conditions related to Camp Lejeune water contamination will have their compensation reduced in proportion to any prior award or payments.
+It is important to note individuals who were previously granted health and disability benefits for illnesses related to toxic water exposure at Camp Lejeune may have their ultimate compensation “offset”, or reduced, based on prior payments or awards received for toxic water disability.

 The Whitley Law Firm embodies a philosophy of wholehearted care.
 One of our core values is protecting and supporting our community.

 We are outraged by the harm done to servicemembers, civilian employees, and their families at Camp Lejeune.
 The health of multiple generations has been adversely affected by water contamination, and we intend to advocate fiercely for the rights of veterans, civilians, and their loved ones under the rights established by the Camp Lejeune Justice Act.

 If you were exposed to contaminated water at Camp Lejeune between the years 1953 to 1987 and you or a member of your family was diagnosed with cancer or another serious medical condition, the Whitley Law Firm can help.
 Actions under the Camp Lejeune Justice Act must be filed in federal district court, and it is essential to work with experienced attorneys who are well-versed in the complex rules and procedures that will apply to your claim.

 Please call the Whitley Law Firm at (919) 785-5000 today for a free case review.
 Our lawyers serve clients throughout North Carolina and nationwide from offices in Raleigh, Kinston, and New Bern.